kachick/wait-other-jobs/README.md

         timeout-minutes: 15
 ```

-Similar problems should be considered in matrix use.
-Because of GitHub does not provide the context.
+You need to consider similar problems when using matrix, because GitHub does not provide enough context.

 - https://github.com/orgs/community/discussions/8945
 - https://github.com/orgs/community/discussions/16614